 When she lost her mother, Shira recognized the need to reclaim her visual voice, and she returned to her camera soon after becoming a parent.
 The series “Reflect, Transform, Become” documents the transformative, complex experience of being a motherless mother, and earned her an Honorable Mention in the 2016 International Photography Awards.

-Shira’s work has been exhibited in several brick and mortar galleries in Vancouver, Seattle, Rome, and Athens.
+Shira’s work has been exhibited in several brick and mortar galleries in British Columbia, Washington, Italy, Greece, California, South Carolina as well as Alberta, Texas and Spain in the fall.
 She is a member of Carfac and the all-female artist collective, Thrive Art Studios.